Cart

-History of Stand Up Paddle boarding:
+A brief history of Stand Up Paddle boarding:

 Please watch this video for a summary of the History of SUP condensed into 5 minutes:

-We will go over some of the earliest recorded records of humans standing up while paddling, a short history of SUP surfing in Hawaii, and how modern stand up paddleboarding and surfing has become so popular worldwide.
+We will go over some of the earliest recorded history of humans standing up while paddling, a short history of SUP surfing in Hawaii, and how modern stand up paddleboarding and surfing has become so popular worldwide.

 Fishermen in Peru and Ecuador used reed rafts for fishing and for going in and out through the surf around 3000 years ago.